(Effective Fall 2020)

 - More Information about Electrical Technology

 This curriculum prepares students for jobs in industry as electrical/electronic technicians.
 Students develop the practical skills needed to work with electrical machinery, electric and electronic machine control devices, and other electronic equipment.
 The course work emphasizes electrical and electronics and includes theory and lab experience in troubleshooting, circuitry, industrial electronics, electrical machinery and electrical construction practices, as well as programmable logic control (PLC).
 A strong background in math, science and technical writing increases students' career opportunities.
 Graduates will also have the background needed to transfer to a four-year technology program.

-Industrial maintenance, field service technician, electronic apparatus troubleshooter, electrical laboratory technician, electrical engineering technologist, design assistant, electrical layout facilitator, technical writer.
+Industrial technician, field service technician, electronic apparatus troubleshooter, electrical laboratory technician, electrical engineering technologist, design assistant, electrical layout facilitator, technical writer.

 Recommended High School Subjects